-Boundaryless organization is a term coined by Jack Welch of General Electric Company and refers to an organization that eliminates traditional barriers between departments, as well as barriers between the organization and the external environment.
+Boundaryless organization is a term coined by Jack Welch during his tenure as CEO of GE; it refers to an organization that eliminates traditional barriers between departments as well as barriers between the organization and the external environment.
+Ashkenas, R., Ulrich, D., Jick, T., & Kerr, S. (1995).
+The Boundaryless organization: Breaking the chains of organizational structure.
+San Francisco: Jossey-Bass.
 Many different types of boundaryless organizations exist.
-One form is the modular organization where all the nonessential functions are outsourced.
+One form is the modular organization, in which all nonessential functions are outsourced.
 The idea behind this format is to retain only the value-generating and strategic functions in-house, while the rest of the operations are outsourced to many suppliers.
-An example of a company doing this is Toyota.
-By managing relationships with hundreds of suppliers, Toyota achieves efficiency and quality in its operations. $\textbf{Strategic alliances}^{15} \ constitute \ another \ form \ of \ boundaryless \ design. \ Here, \ similar$ to a joint venture, two or more companies find an area of collaboration and combine their efforts to create a partnership that is beneficial for both parties.
-In this form, the traditional boundaries between two competitors may be broken.
-As an example, Starbucks Corporation formed a highly successful partnership with PepsiCo Inc. to market its Frappuchino cold drinks.
-Starbucks has immediate brand name recognition in this cold coffee drink, but its desire to capture shelf space in supermarkets required marketing savvy and experience that Starbucks did not possess at the time.
+An example of a company that does this is Toyota.
+By managing relationships with hundreds of suppliers, Toyota achieves efficiency and quality in its operations.
+Strategic alliances constitute another form of boundaryless design.
+In this form, similar to a joint venture, two or more companies find an area of collaboration and combine their efforts to create a partnership that is beneficial for both parties.
+In the process, the traditional boundaries between two competitors may be broken.
+As an example, Starbucks formed a highly successful partnership with PepsiCo to market its Frappuccino cold drinks.
+Starbucks has immediate brand-name recognition in this cold coffee drink, but its desire to capture shelf space in supermarkets required marketing savvy and experience that Starbucks did not possess at the time.
 By partnering with PepsiCo, Starbucks gained an important head start in the marketing and distribution of this product.
-Finally, boundaryless organizations may involve eliminating the barriers separating employees, such as traditional management layers or walls between different departments.
-Structures such as self-managing teams create an environment where employees coordinate their efforts and change their own roles to suit the demands of the situation, as opposed to insisting that something is "not my job."
-Dess, G. G., Rasheed, A. M. A., McLaughlin, K. J., & Priem, R. L. (1995).
-The new corporate architecture.
-Academy of Management Executive, 9(3), 7-18; Rosenbloom, B. (2003).
-Multi-channel marketing and the retail value chain.
-Thexis, 3, 23-26.
+Finally, boundaryless organizations may involve eliminating the barriers separating employees; these may be intangible barriers, such as traditional management layers, or actual physical barriers, such as

-- 13. A term coined by Jack Welch of GE and refers to an organization that eliminates traditional barriers between departments as well as barriers between the organization and the external environment. - An organization where all the nonessential functions are outsourced. - 15.
-A form of boundaryless design where two or more companies find an area of collaboration and combine their efforts to create a partnership that is beneficial for both parties.
+- 11. An organization that eliminates traditional barriers between departments as well as barriers between the organization and the external environment. - An organization where all the nonessential functions are outsourced. - 13.
+A form of boundaryless design where two or more companies find an area of collaboration and combine their efforts to create a partnership that is beneficial for all parties.